vivid-planet/comet/docs/docs/migration/migration-from-v5-to-v6.md

     Change imports of removed classes

     ```diff
-    - import { CurrentUser } from "@src/auth/current-user";
+    - import { CurrentUser, CurrentUserLoader } from "@src/auth/current-user";
-    - import { CurrentUser } from "@comet/cms-api";
+    + import { CurrentUser } from "@comet/cms-api";
     ```

-    It shouldn't be necessary to override these classes anymore, however, if you really need it, provide the CurrentUserLoader with `CURRENT_USER_LOADER`
+    It shouldn't be necessary to override these classes anymore.
+However, if you really need it, provide the CurrentUserLoader with `CURRENT_USER_LOADER`.

 3. Create interface for `availablePermissions` similar to the already existing interface `interface ContentScope`